 We strive to ensure that there is no gender bias in the school day.

-For core curriculum subjects pupils are often seated according to ability; mixed gender groupings in the classroom are the normal practice and opportunities for collaboration between girls and boys are encouraged.
+Mixed gender groupings in the classroom are the normal practice and opportunities for collaboration between girls and boys are encouraged.

 There is no gender discrimination in the allocation of equipment and tools for technology and other practical sessions.
 Boys and girls alike participate in occasional sewing, cookery and PE lessons.